Tendai: Hongaku

-The Tendai school was the locus of the development of the Japanese doctrine of hongaku 本覚 (innate or original enlightenment), which holds that all beings are enlightened inherently and which developed in Tendai from the cloistered rule era (1086–1185) through the Edo period (1688–1735).
-According to Jacqueline Stone, the term “original enlightenment” itself (Chn. pen-chileh) is first found in the Awakening of Faith in the Mahayana "where it refers to true suchness considered under the aspect of conventional deluded consciousness and thus denotes the potential for enlightenment in unenlightened beings."
+The medieval Tendai school was the locus of the development of the Japanese doctrine of hongaku 本覚 (innate or original enlightenment), which holds that all beings are enlightened inherently.
+This theory developed in Tendai from the cloistered rule era (1086–1185) through the Edo period (1688–1735).
+According to Jacqueline Stone, the term "original enlightenment" itself (Chn. pen-chileh) is first found in the Awakening of Faith in the Mahayana, "where it refers to true suchness considered under the aspect of conventional deluded consciousness and thus denotes the potential for enlightenment in unenlightened beings."
 The idea developed in the Chinese Huayen tradition and influenced Chan Buddhism, as well as the thought of Saichō and Kūkai.

 Stone writes that the medieval Tendai doctrine regards "enlightenment or the ideal state as inherent from the outset and as accessible in the present, rather than as the fruit of a long process of cultivation."
 Scholars also refer to the doctrinal system associated with this idea as "original enlightenment thought".
 Stone defines this as the "array of doctrines and concepts associated with the proposition that all beings are enlightened inherently."
 According to Stone, as these teachings developed, they grew to include the idea that:Not only human beings, but ants and crickets, mountains and rivers, grasses and trees are all innately Buddhas.
 The Buddhas who appear in sutras, radiating light and endowed with excellent marks, are merely provisional signs.
 The "real" Buddha is the ordinary worldling.
 Indeed, the whole phenomenal world is the primordially enlightened Tathāgata.Tamura Yoshirō argued that hongaku was a non-dual teaching which saw all existents as interpenetrating and mutually identified.
 This negates any ontological difference between Buddhas and common people as well as between pure lands and mundane worlds.
-Tamura argue that this move re-affirms the relative phenomenal world as an expression of the ultimate nondual reality and is found in phrases lilke “the worldly passions are precisely enlightenment” and “birth and death are precisely nirvana”.
-These lineages also trasmitted their teachings through transmission rituals which made use of mirrors to illustrate nonduality and the interpenetration of all phenomena.
+Tamura argued that this move re-affirms the relative phenomenal world as an expression of the ultimate nondual reality and is found in phrases like "the worldly passions are precisely enlightenment" and "birth and death are precisely nirvana".
+These lineages also transmitted their teachings through transmission rituals which made use of mirrors to illustrate nonduality and the interpenetration of all phenomena.